Gardner Lake: State parks

 Minnie Island State Park is a pine grown-knoll that is located in the deepest portion of the lake.
 It is an unmarked and undeveloped island that also is Connecticut's smallest state park at 0.88 acres.
 The island acquired its name when a local man declared it to be Minnie Island, because he took his wife, Minnie, to it for picnics.
-Joseph Leary, author of A Shared Landscape writes, "[a]s far back as anyone can remember, the island was a frequent landing place for boating parties and a great place for local children to explore."
+Joseph Leary, author of A Shared Landscape, writes, "[a]s far back as anyone can remember, the island was a frequent landing place for boating parties and a great place for local children to explore."
 The island was claimed by both the towns of Salem, Connecticut, and Montville, Connecticut, though it was not in the land records of either town.
 This went unnoticed until a man attempted to purchase the island, and then made attempted to establish claim to the island.
 The man introduced a bill to authorize the sale by the state to establish title to the island, but instead the Connecticut General Assembly drafted and passed a bill to turn the island into a park.

 Minnie Island State Park offers opportunities for picnicking and fishing to visitors who visit it.
 Though the Connecticut Department of Energy and Environmental Protection lists boating as an activity, this recommendation is redundant given that the island is only accessible by boat.
-The Oh Ranger website advises visitors of the tiny island to use a kayak to access the island because the island is heavily wooded and it is difficult to find a spot to dock.
+The Oh, Ranger! website advises visitors to the tiny island to use a kayak to access it because the it is heavily wooded and difficult to find a spot to dock.